mrsingleton/jour71105/lessons/data/math/comparisons/rates-populations.md

 3. `=ROUND((A2/B2), 1)*100000`

 ## Practice
-Calculate the crime rate for these major U.S. cities in 2017 and 2016.
+Insert empty columns and calculate the crime rate for these major U.S. cities in 2017 and 2016.

 |City|2017 Pop|Violent Crime|Property Crime|2016 Pop|Violent Crime|Property Crime|
 |:--|--:|--:|--:|--:|--:|--:|